 The street course debuted in 2014 as a round of the China Touring Car Championship and is the first such circuit in China to be entirely designed by locals.
 Located in the Yancheng Economic Development Zone, just down the road from one of the Kia factories, the track makes use of the wide planned highways which characterise the eastern side of the city.
 The track circles a parcel of as-yet undeveloped land between the Yancheng International Convention and Exhibition Centre and the Happy Valley theme park.

 The 11-turn, 2.8km circuit is somewhat stop-start in nature due to a preponderance of 90-degree corners, however the general width of the roads - which allow for a 'verge' between track and the concrete walls - almost gives the feel of a permanent facility.
 The double-apex turn one hairpin provides for some interesting overtaking opportunities, while the tricky chicane is all-too-easy to make a mistake in.
 The circuit is accredited to FIA Grade 4 status.

-The second-year event was more straightforward and saw a memorable 'home' win for the Kia of Leo Yi Hong Li ahead of the Honda's of Henry Ho and Martin Xie.
+The second-year event was more straightforward, with the dust problems of the previous year much improved.
+The race saw a memorable 'home' win for the Kia of Leo Yi Hong Li ahead of the Honda's of Henry Ho and Martin Xie.